khersameesh24/Panda/README.md

-# Blogger
+# Panda Blogger
-Blogger is a Django implememtation for a blogging website.
+Panda Blogger is a Django implememtation for a blogging website.